alex-strobel/DPP-LabManual/Manual/Research-projects.md

 When planning a study with a large sample you may be tempted to assess as many variables you can in order to exploit the data set for a number of publications.
 What sounds like a good idea, may haunt you later on because

-- you will need to report all measures in the study in every article based on the study (because we always use the 21-word solution ([Simmons et al., 2012](http://dx.doi.org/10.2139/ssrn.2160588)), which may be tiresome
+- you will need to report all measures in the study in every article based on the study (because in line with the [OSIP Research Transparency Statement](https://tu-dresden.de/mn/psychologie/die-fakultaet/open-science/osip-research-transparency-statement), we always use the 21-word solution ([Simmons et al., 2012](http://dx.doi.org/10.2139/ssrn.2160588)), which may be tiresome
 - reviewers will ask why you only used a certain portion of the data for a given paper or may even suspect piecemeal publication
 - having so many variables at hand may also be confusing and may tempt you run exploratory analyses or use covariates that were not planned to be included in the analysis

 It is therefore most of the time wise to reduce the number of potential outcome variables and *a priori* covariates to a minimum **or** to write a Data/Project paper ahead of beginning data collection where you describe the larger project, the data collected and the intended use for different research questions and, thus, different research papers.

-**Prefer open materials (e.g. questionnaires, stimuli) or ask for permission!**
+#### Prefer open materials (e.g. questionnaires, stimuli) or ask for permission!

 ...

-**Estimate required sample size!**
+#### Estimate required sample size!

 If the literature tells you what effect size to expect, this effect size is most likely inflated due to publication bias, so divide it by 2.
 This may be too conservative if you ground your power calculation on meta-analytically derived effect sizes and use that estimate for your power analysis.
 Yet, also meta-analyses suffer from publication bias and may overestimate effect sizes.
 Thus, it is perhaps a good idea to use the lower bound of the confidence interval as estimate for your power analysis.
 Calculate the required sample size with a desired power of at least 80% and a significance level that accounts for possible multiple testing.